 This is the one area in which New Jersey is lacking.
 Currently, sports bettors in NJ cannot bet in college sports teams that are based in the state.
 This means betting on teams such as the Rutgers Scarlet Knights or Seton Hall Pirates is not available at sportsbooks within the Garden State.
 Instead, bettors will have to go to another state like Pennsylvania to wager on those teams.

 How did legal sports betting in New Jersey become a reality?
 Well, after a long battle, it came down to the opinion of nine Supreme Court judges.

 2012: The Birth of New Jersey Sports Betting

-New Jersey passed its own sports betting bill in 2012, challenging the federal government and sports leagues to oppose.
-Unsurprisingly, the sports leagues challenged the bill and that set in motion and six-year-long court battle.
+New Jersey passed its own sports betting bill in 2012, challenging the federal government and sports leagues to oppose it.
+Unsurprisingly, the sports leagues challenged the bill, and that set in motion and six-year-long court battle.

 2013-2017: The Downswing Years